angr6908/cc-adapter/README.md

 - Advanced Prompt Caching (enabled by default)
 - High-Efficiency Streaming and SSE (enabled by default)
 - Session Retention (enabled by default)
-- Gzip Compression (enabled by default with fallback)

 ## Config